RSHE training for educators

 We know that talking about sex and relationships can be a daunting task.
 Most of us grew up without receiving any sex education.
-It can be hard to know what good practice looks like.
-We’re here to change that.
+It can be hard to know what good practice looks like, and we’re here to change that.

 How to teach rshe (thumbnail)

-This is SB’s flagship training.
-In the training, we share our RSHE pedagogy and approach, which helps educators to design and deliver inclusive, engaging RSHE.
-We practise well-tested tips and techniques to navigate ‘tricky’ topics, share up-to-date information on how to deliver in-line with the RSHE guidelines and give free resources.
+We share our RSHE pedagogy and approach, which helps educators to design and deliver inclusive, engaging RSHE.
+We practice well-tested tips and techniques to navigate ‘tricky’ topics, share up-to-date information on how to deliver in-line with the RSHE guidelines and give free resources.

 How to teach RSHE (thumbnail)

-This is a shorter training course which supports teachers in Catholic schools to deliver RSHE in a way that is aligned with the teachings of the Catholic Church.
-The course provide participants with an overview of RSHE, what age-appropriate content looks like, and how it can be delivered in an inclusive way.
+This supports teachers in Catholic schools to deliver RSHE in a way that is aligned with the teachings of the Catholic Church.
+The course provides participants with an overview of RSHE, what age-appropriate content looks like, and how it can be delivered in an inclusive way.

 How to include LGBTQIA+ experiences (thumbnail)

-This training focuses on how to deliver education on LGBTQIA+ experiences.
+This focuses on how to deliver education on LGBTQIA+ experiences.
 This should be embedded across the RSHE curriculum, not as a stand-alone topic.
-This training session covers context, inclusive language and guidance around orientations, gender and pronouns.
+We cover context, inclusive language and guidance around orientations, gender and pronouns.

 How to discuss body image (thumbnail)

-This training focuses on how to deliver body image education in an inclusive, non-judgemental way.
-It covers the real history of the body positivity movement as well as some practical tips and activities to help young people build better relationships and foster acceptance with their bodies.
+This focuses on how to deliver body image education in an inclusive, non-judgemental way.
+It covers the real history of the body positivity movement, as well as some practical tips and activities to help young people build better relationships and foster acceptance with their bodies.

 how to reduce harmful sexual behaviours (thumbnail)

-This training focuses on what harmful sexual behaviours are, how they might occur within schools and practical strategies to tackle them and provide meaningful, preventative consent education.
+This focuses on what harmful sexual behaviours are, how they might occur within schools, and practical strategies to tackle them and provide meaningful, preventative consent education.

 how to answer tricky questions (thumbnail)

-This training focuses on building staff confidence to answer tricky questions and deal with tricky situations which might arise within RSHE.
-We share tools and tips and give teachers a chance to practise.
+This focuses on building staff confidence to answer “tricky” questions and deal with situations which might arise within RSHE.
+We share tools and tips, and give teachers a chance to practise.

 how to teach consent for university students (thumbnail)